 The Environmental and social risk map - natural environment (land cover and scenic routes) contains the themed highways (question ULD3).
 National Cycleways and rail assets can be found in the 'Access and Use' section of MapHub*.

-Ideas for enhancing infrastructure and improving access to different modes of transport can be found in the Agency’s urban design guideline Bridging the gap.
-These guidelines along with the Landscape Guidelines contain useful information about opportunities to enhance urban character, landscape character and visual amenity as well as essential guidance for mitigating urban and landscape impacts.
+Ideas for enhancing infrastructure and improving access to different modes of transport can be found in the Transport Agency’s urban design guideline Bridging the gap.
+These guidelines along with the Landscape guidelines contain useful information about opportunities to enhance urban character, landscape character and visual amenity as well as essential guidance for mitigating urban and landscape impacts.

 The environmental and social risk map displays the location of a number of social, cultural and environmental variables.
 Basic information about these variables is also provided.